sagb/libtrivdl/doc/protocol.md

-Each frame begins with a delimiter, then a single byte, representing the index of last byte (i.e. frame size minus 1), then 'message' (arbitrary data, but see caveat above), and ends with single byte of checksum.
+Each frame begins with a delimiter, then a single byte, representing the index of last byte (i.e. frame size minus 1), then 'message' (arbitrary data, but see caveat above), and ends with a single byte of checksum.
 ```
    |   0xBA    |  lastndx    | message[0] | message [1] ... |     CRC   |
    +-----------+-------------+------------+-------------   -+-----------+